Russia vents as Joe Biden says Vladimir Putin is a 'killer' | DW | 18.03.2021

 Russia's ambassador in the US is set to return to Moscow for urgent consultations.
 The embassy in Washington warned that relations with US President Joe Biden's administration were on the brink of collapse.

-Russia has ordered its US ambassador to return to Moscow after President Joe Biden said he believed his Russian counterpart was a killer.
+Russia has ordered its US ambassador to return to Moscow after President Joe Biden responded to a question about whether his Russian counterpart was a killer.

 Diplomats warn that relations are close to complete breakdown after Biden also said that Russian President Vladimir Putin would face retaliation for election interference.